Find Assisted Living in Your Area

 Partnership for Prescription Assistance | (888) 477-2669 | Details vary by program | Yes | N/A |

-Patient Access Network Foundation | (866) 316-7263 | Yes | Varies by specific brand | Copayment, insurance premium and travel assistance are available. |
+Patient Access Network Foundation | (866) 316-7263 | Yes | Varies by brand | Copayment, insurance premiums, and travel assistance are available. |

-Patient Advocate Foundation | (866) 512-3861 | Yes | No | Beneficiaries must have Medicare, Medicaid or military (VA) benefits that can be applied to the medication prescribed. |
+Patient Advocate Foundation | (866) 512-3861 | Yes | No | Beneficiaries must have Medicare, Medicaid, or military (VA) benefits that can be applied to the medication prescribed. |

-Patient Services Incorporated | (800) 366-7741 | Yes | Yes, with limits | Copayment, insurance premium and travel assistance are available. |
+Patient Services Incorporated | (800) 366-7741 | Yes | Yes, with limits | Copayment, insurance premiums, and travel assistance are available. |

-Rx Outreach | (888) 796-1234 | Yes | Yes | Discount program is available for asthma medication and selected other drugs. |
+Rx Outreach | (888) 796-1234 | Yes | Yes | This discount program covers asthma medications and other selected drugs. |

 RxAssist Patient Assistance Program Center | Online only | Details vary by program | Details vary by program | N/A |

-State Health Insurance Assistance Programs (SHIPs) | (877) 839-2675 | Yes | Details vary by program | No-cost counseling and case manager services help locate and apply for prescription drug benefit programs. |
+State Health Insurance Assistance Programs (SHIPs) | (877) 839-2675 | Yes | Details vary by program | No-cost counseling and case manager services help seniors locate and apply for prescription drug benefit programs. |

 State Pharmaceutical Assistance Programs | Online only | Yes | Details vary by program | N/A |

-The Assistance Fund | (855) 845-3663 | Yes | No | Assistance is available for copayments, coinsurance requirements, insurance premium costs, deductibles and incidental expenses. |
+The Assistance Fund | (855) 845-3663 | Yes | No | Assistance is available for copayments, coinsurance requirements, insurance premium costs, deductibles, and incidental expenses. |

 Financial Assistance for Prescriptions in Your State